JoonasHH/mobile_robots/README.md

 # mobile_robots
-Contains files for group projects in TUT.
+Contains files for group projects in the course MoRo in TUT.